phievo/phievo/docs/source/installation.md

 φ-evo relies on python>=3.5, pip, and c.

-The software has been successfully tested on the three main operating systems(windows,mac OSX, and GNU-linux) but **we recommand using a GNU-linux distribution(ubuntu)** as it has been tested more thoroughly and more regularly on this platform.
+The software has been successfully tested on the three main operating systems(windows,mac OSX, and GNU-linux) but **we recommend using a GNU-linux distribution(ubuntu)** as it has been tested more thoroughly and more regularly on this platform.

 ### install Anaconda
 The _phievo package depends on python>=3.5.
-If python is not already installed on your computer, we recommand to install it by using the [anaconda distribution](https://www.continuum.io/downloads).
+If python is not already installed on your computer, we recommend to install it by using the [anaconda distribution](https://www.continuum.io/downloads).

 Among other things, anaconda provides the standard package manager of python _pip_.
 Before anything, it is good to check that you are working with the most recent version of pip: